 In order to set up your new Ring devices, you need to use the Ring app.
 Without an internet connection to connect your device to the Ring app, the two will not be able to communicate, and therefore cannot be set up.

-If need be, it is possible to set up a mobile hotspot and have your Ring doorbells and cameras connect to it.
+If you don’t have the Ring Alarm Pro though, it is possible to set up a mobile hotspot and have your Ring doorbells and cameras connect to it.
 This method, however, would require you to set up your Ring devices all over again, as they’d be connecting to an entirely different internet source.

 If you’re only experiencing a temporary interruption of internet service, this may be a lot more hassle than it’s worth – or is even necessary.
 Once the internet is restored you would have to set everything up all over again in order to connect back to your Wi-Fi.